How ICSs can help uproot risk aversion and progress innovation

 Integration and innovation are two increasingly prominent principles that are, in part, designed to address the growing problems of unmet health needs.
 Each is intended to supplement and support the development of the other.

 Integrated care systems (ICSs) offer new frameworks through which innovation can be adopted at scale, streamlining past previous bureaucratic and individualistic barriers to change and adopting a transformation led approach.
-Innovation is crucial in turning the core aspirations of integrated care into tangible realties, to use technology and sophisticated approaches to data to help address the root causes of ill-health and expand health service offerings.
+Innovation is crucial to turning the core aspirations of integrated care into tangible realties, to use technology and sophisticated approaches to data to help address the root causes of ill-health and expand health service offerings.

-The above outlines the core principles of integration and innovation, which can be found reiterated from a wealth of sources, if one is to engage in the sector for even a few days.
+The above outlines the core principles of integration and innovation, which can be found reiterated from a wealth of sources if one is to engage in the sector for even a few days.
 Integrated care is not a new concept and neither is innovation, so how are these two principles coming together to improve patient outcomes in reality?

 “There is a vast range of unmet need across the whole health and care sector,” says Aejaz Zahid, Yorkshire & Humber AHSN’s Director for the ICS Innovation Hub at South Yorkshire & Bassetlaw Integrated Care System (SYB ICS).
-“Much of this is of course clinical, but a huge part of this is more operational, system level needs.
+“Much of this is of course clinical, but a huge part of this more operational, system level needs.

 “The ICS needs intelligence on all of this, but then must ascertain how it can use innovation to leverage economies of scale in terms of investing and finding solutions to those problems and challenges.
-What we are trying to do within the innovation hub is create straightforward and easily accessible processes which enable busy staff working on the ground to regularly bring those challenges and problems to our attention, while enabling ICS leadership to ascertain and prioritise needs which could benefit from a systemwide innovative solution.”
+What we are trying to do within the innovation hub is create straightforward and easily accessible processes which enable busy staff working on the ground to regularly bring those challenges and problems to our attention, while enabling ICS leadership to ascertain and prioritize needs that could benefit from a systemwide innovative solution.”

 The ICS Innovation Hub is a single point of contact for health and care innovators in the SYB region.
 The hub works, via the AHSN, to identify and validate market ready innovations and help drive improved health outcomes, clinical processes and patient experience across the SYB health economy.
 The idea to set up a dedicated innovation hub within an ICS was developed by the Yorkshire & Humber Academic Health Science Network (Yorkshire & Humber AHSN) and has proved a successful model to help spread and adopt innovations at pace and scale.
 Yorkshire & Humber AHSN also provides innovation support to three different ICSs in the region.